Clinical Trials in AMD

 Heier JS, Brown DM, Chong V, et al. Intravitreal aflibercept (VEGF trap-eye) in wet age-related macular degeneration Ophthalmology.
 2012;119:2537-2548.

 Hillen M. Can brolucizumab extend the AMD anti-VEGF treatment interval?
 The Ophthalmologist.
-Published December 7, 2017.
-Accessed February 1, 2021. https://theophthalmologist.com/subspecialties/quite-a-stretch
+Published December 7, 2017. https://theophthalmologist.com/subspecialties/quite-a-stretch

 Ho AC, Busbee BG, Regillo CD, et al. Twenty-four-month efficacy and safety of 0.5 mg or 2.0 mg ranibizumab in patients with subfoveal neovascular age-related macular degeneration.
 Ophthalmology.
 2014;121:2181-2192.